Nemin32/Nemin32.github.io/other/_posts/2025-06-15-molluckfic.md

 "Who... who the hell are you?" he demanded.
 His seething rage quickly turned to terror as he noticed a spear almost as tall as the room itself in his hands.
 "One more step and I'll have you shot and stuffed."
 Though the words rang false even to his own ears.
 This was his sanctum.
 There were no cameras, no microphones here.
 The only way to open this vault from the outside was to present a sample of his own blood and voice.
 His perfect castle became his perfect prison.

 The masked Mudokon chuckled quietly.
 "Ask first and shoot immediately afterwards?
 I'm glad your kind is at least taking baby-steps."
-He took a step closer.
-"Go ahead then, shoot me."
+He took a step closer and slapped his hand against his chest.
+"Go ahead then, shoot."

 "The name's Molluck, son of Queen Margaret.
 If you lay as much as a dirty finger on me, you'll bring down the hammer of my family on you."
 Molluck was disgusted at himself for how pathetic he sounded, but with no guards, no plan, and nowhere to run or hide, he was at the mercy of his own words and his captor's whims.

 "I know who you are, murderer.
 I know what you did and I know where it got you."
 With each word the stranger closed the distance, until the two were at arms reach.
 "I also know that no help is coming.
 You are just as caged as the thousands violated under your command."
 He readied his weapon.
-Even though Molluck was a head taller, that only brought his neck closer to BigFace's spear.
+Even though Molluck was a head taller, that only brought his neck closer to the Mudokon's spear.
 Molluck closed his eyes and winced, expecting the stab.
 However, after a moment that felt like eternity, nothing happened.
 He carefully opened his eyes again.

 "Since I know who you are, you should know who I am too."
 The Mudokon took a step back, allowing a little bit of breathing room.
 "In my tribe I am known by the name BigFace.
 Breathe easy, son of Margaret, if my intentions were to snuff out your flame, you would not have been given the opportunity to speak.
 But your reckoning, though close, need not necessarily be this day."